pylattice/MitoTNT/README.md

 - `arrow_color`: color of the tracking arrows.
 Default to black.

-- `arrow_size`: diameter of the arrow head.
-Default to 0.3.
+- `arrow_size`: diameter of the arrow stem.
 ```
 tracking_visualization.generate_tracking_arrows()
 ```
 ## 4. Visualize network tracking in ChimeraX
-Now we can combine the visualization files created above to visualize the tracking of timeseries data
+Now we can combine the visualization files created above to visualize the tracking of timelapse data.

-- `show_tif`: if true include fluorescence cloud in background
+- `show_tif`: if true include fluorescence cloud in background.

+- `tif_colors`: color of fluorescence cloud.
+See [colors](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/colornames.html).

+- `threshold_level`: if you want to change the contrast/thickness of the fluorescence cloud, use the [level argument](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/volume.html) in ChimeraX.

+- `use_chimerax_skeleton`:
-- `use_chimerax_skeleton`: if true use BILD format skeleton which is more flexible but slower to load, if false use mitograph-generated .vtk files of fixed color and size
+if true use BILD format skeleton which is more flexible but slower to load;
+if false use mitograph-generated .vtk files of fixed color and size (not recommended but quicker).

+- `skeleton_colors`: same as in step 2.

 ```
 tracking_visualization.visualize_tracking()
 ```
+**Open chimerax_visualization/visualize_tracking.cxc in ChimeraX.
+This may take some time.
+Click Home -> Backgound -> White to see it better.**
 # Detect Remodeling Events
 **In this section we will detect nodes that undergo fusion or fission events based on the tracking results.**

 This is done using a sliding-window approach to identify nodes that undergo persistent structural changes as opposed to transient segmentation differences.
-First, the fragment indices for each node are recorded for the half_win_size frames before and after the current frame, to form the fragment list.
+First, the fragment indices for each node are recorded for the `half_win_size frames` before and after the current frame, to form the fragment list.
 Second, for each network edge, the fragment lists for the connected nodes are compared.
 Finally, Fission will be declared if the fragment lists before the current frame are strictly identical, as well as the fragment lists after the current frame are strictly non-overlapping.
 Since fusion events can be considered as fission events reversed in time, the opposite criterion is used for fusion detection.

+Note because of the sliding window approach:
+`start_frame` must be >= `half_win_size` and `end_frame` must be <= total number of frames - `half_win_size`

 Please specify: